Universal Studios Beijing: Minion Land

 Themed after Illumination's Minions, Despicable Me, and Sing franchises.
 This is the second Universal theme park to have a full-scale Despicable Me themed area, after Universal Studios Japan.
+The park brings to life many characters and classic scenes from the movies.
+In the streets, ports, and city centers, you can see Minions wandering around, and the first stop of the "Sing" tour is performed at the Illumination Theatre, where visitors can sing and dance with many star characters from "Sing."
+On Super Silly Island, the Silly Swirly ride and the Super Silly Fun ride are waiting for brave visitors to take on the challenge.
 This area includes The Lair - Villain Restaurant.